kamicane/packager/README.md

 ### Generators

- * `build_components` » returns a string containing the source of the selected components and their dependancies
+ * `build_from_components` » returns a string containing the source of the selected components and their dependancies
- * `write_components` » writes a file with the selected components and their dependancies
+ * `write_from_components` » writes a file with the selected components and their dependancies

 Class usage